Situations of Google Drive Not Syncing Windows 10

 “Google Drive WILL NOT LOAD!!
 See attached screenshot.
 Just keeps spinning and never loads.”

-It seems that it due to new Google Drive does not compatible with the new Win10 operating system.
-Changes to one part is fine, but changes to both parts will probably cause problems.
+It seems that it due to the new Google Drive is not compatible with the new Win10 operating system.
+Changes to one part are fine, but changes to both parts will probably cause problems.
 They have no time to fit each other.

-More detailed causes may be something goes wrong while installation or update; Google Drive is recognized as malware/spyware or something evil to the OS by Windows Firewall or antivirus software; or Google Drive just gets conflicted with Microsoft OneDrive for Microsoft does not want other’s kids to play at its playground.
+More detailed causes maybe something goes wrong while installing or updating; Google Drive is recognized as malware/spyware or something evil to the OS by Windows Firewall or antivirus software, or Google Drive just gets conflicted with Microsoft OneDrive for Microsoft does not want other’s kids to play at its playground.

-General Methods to Solve Google Drive Does Not Sync Windows 10
+How to Fix Google Drive Won’t Sync Windows 10?

-I have searched through the Internet and gathered workarounds provided by some Google Drive users which have helped some of them to solve their Google Drive will not syncing Windows 10 problems.
+I have searched through the Internet and gathered workarounds provided by some Google Drive users which have helped some of them to solve their google drive doesn't sync on Windows 10 problems.
 The following are the most applicable ones.

 Thus, you can have a clean reinstallation of Google Drive.
 You can choose to install the version you just get rid of; you can install the very latest version for it may have solved the Google Drive not Syncing Windows 10 problem; you can just install the older version from which you upgraded to the useless version; or, you may try this old version provided by a user and tested well by a great of many users.

-If command prompt is difficult to you, then, you can do like this.
+If a command prompt is difficult for you, then, you can do like this:

-2. Then restart the computer, sign in with user when Google Drive ask for User and Password.
+2. Then restart the computer, sign in with the user when Google Drive asks for the User and Password.

-3. Finally, configure the language back to your own language, restart the PC and then Google Drive should works as it should!
+3. Finally, configure the language back to your own language, restart the PC and then Google Drive should works as it should be!

-Just as mentioned in above, it may be the Windows Firewall or third party antivirus (such as Kaspersky, Malwarebytes, McAfee and IObit) who cause Google Drive not syncing Windows 10.
-Therefore, TEMPORARILY shutting off Windows firewall/antivirus software and in internet options in the security tab turning the security level all the way down.
-Temporarily may be refers to duration of your installation of Google Drive, or maybe when you use Google Drive.
+Just as mentioned above, it may be the Windows Firewall or third-party antivirus (such as Kaspersky, Malwarebytes, McAfee, and IObit) which cause Google Drive not syncing Windows 10.
+Therefore, temporarily shut off Windows Firewall/Antivirus software and turn the security lever all the way down through “Control Panel”－“Internet”－"Security".

-Tip: It is not a good way to disable all security guards all the time.
-If your Google Drive only works when firewall is shut off, then you should disable security and use Google Drive when you need.
-After usage, you should get security backup to normal.
+Note: It is not a good way to disable all security guards all the time.
+If your Google Drive only works when firewall is shut off, then you should disable security and use Google Drive when you need it.
+After the operation is done, you need to restore the security settings to itsr original state.
 Yes, this is not convenient for most users.
 So, just do this until you find another workaround.

 Delete folder "C:\Users\user\AppData\Local\Google\Drive" and then install Google Drive.